Yemini-Lab/NeuroPAL_ID/README.md

 \* Please note that newer versions of python may not be compatible with your particular version of Matlab.
 Review [this chart](https://www.mathworks.com/support/requirements/python-compatibility.html) to ensure CPython compatibility.

-\*\* If you're using a Mac, please note that you will need to use `pip install requirements-macos.txt` instead.

 ---

 ## Usage Guide